 - (xi) If you suspect there is a gas leak please open all the windows then vacate the motorhome.
 Switch off the gas supply if it is safe to do so.
-Then contact your nearest Elddis Retailer to arrange for them to check the gas system. - (xii) Do not leave children under 14 years of age unattended in your motorhome. - (xiii) Only those seats designated for travelling should be occupied when the motorhome is in motion. - (xiv) Please note that motorhomes are covered by the new seat belt regulations, which came into force in October 2006.
-These require children that are under 12 years old and also under 135cm in height to be seated in either child seats or on bolster cushions. - (xv) Ensure you remove all items from the microwave before travelling.
+Then contact your nearest Elddis Retailer to arrange for them to check the gas system. - (xii) Do not leave children under 14 years of age unattended in your motorhome. - (xiii) Only those seats designated for travelling should be occupied when the motorhome is in motion. - (xiv) Please note that motorhomes are covered by the seat belt regulations, which came into force in October 2006.
+These require children that are under 12 years old and also under 135cm in height to be seated in either child seats or on bolster cushions. - (xv) Ensure you remove all items from the microwave before travelling. - (xvi) It is essential that you have securely closed and locked the habitation door before setting off on any journey.